kecinzer/hpelitebook850g5-opencore/README.md

 - Hibernation (I think it can be done somehow, but I don't need it and I use FileVault2 full disk encryption).
 - DRM (Apple TV+, Netflix in Safari), but there is workaround use different browser ([Vivaldi](https://vivaldi.com) for me).
 There is also web version of [Apple TV+](https://tv.apple.com) that works from browser.
 - Dual display port output on HP Ultraslim dock 2013 and other docking stations.
 Both DP works as one because macOS [doesn't support DisplayPort MST (Multi Stream or daisy-chaining)](https://medium.com/@sebvance/everything-you-need-to-know-about-macbook-pros-and-their-lack-of-displayport-mst-multi-stream-98ce33d64af4).
 It's not issue with Hackintosh but macOS itself.
+  If you want output to more than 1 external display, you need simple USB-C -> HDMI/DP adapter or [TB3 -> Dual Display Port dongle with DisplayLink 6950](https://i-tec.cz/en/produkt/tb3dual4kdp-2/).

 ## BIOS settings